Takunda-Mundawarwo/TAKMUN25496_FTO2505_GroupB_Takunda-Mundawarwo_DJSPP_/README.md

 Browse through a curated list of top podcasts on the homepage.

 ⭐ Favorites Page
-Save your favorite episodes and access them anytime — stored using local storage.
+Save your favorite episodes and access them anytime.

-🌙 Theme Toggle
-Switch between light and dark themes for a personalized experience.
+Favourites are stored using local storage, grouped by their shows and sortable!

 🔊 Global Audio Playback
 Audio player accessible at the bottom of all pages.
 Play, pause, and scrub through episodes without interrupting navigation.
+Listening history is saved, allowing you to continue enjoying a podcast from where you left off.

 🌗 Theme Toggle

-Toggle button to switch between light and dark themes.
+Switch between light and dark themes for a personalized experience.
-Current theme preference can also be saved to localStorage for persistence.

 ## 🛠️ Technologies Used